yifanwang97/Explainable-fuzzy-integral/README.md

 The code is a copy from https://github.com/gyhandy/Humanoid-Vision-Engine and http://martin-hebart.de/code/imscramble.m.

+Here, we provide simple examples demonstrating how to use this code.

 ### Part 3: Select a mask

 We can segment an image using any segmentation algorithm.